Crossed surface flat bands in three-dimensional superconducting altermagnets

-The appearance of stable subgap states is of particular relevance because they signal the emergence of unusual superconducting states protected by symmetry and topology \cite{KT2000,tanaka2012symmetry,sato2016,sato2017,Cayao2020odd,tanaka2024theory}.
-In this regard, altermagnetism has been shown to induce Bogoliubov-Fermi surfaces (BFSs), flat bands, and Andreev bound states (ABSs), all exhibiting strong ties to the underlying altermagnetic and superconducting symmetries \cite{lu2025subgap,liu2025FFLOBFS}.
-While these ideas indeed show the potential of AMs for designing topological superconducting phases, the few existing studies have only addressed two-dimensional (2D) systems, thus leaving unexplored a large family of 3D AMs.
-One of the most interesting systems is Sr$_2$RuO$_4$ superconductors, which have very recently been predicted to host altermagnetic order \cite{Autieri25,Ramires2025} as a phase that coexists with a very likely 3D chiral $d$-wave superconductivity \cite{RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ} probed by nuclear magnetic resonance \cite{pustogow2019Nature,ishida2020JPSJ}.
-It is therefore natural to wonder about the design and detection of higher dimensional topological superconducting phases by exploiting the symmetry and topology of 3D superconducting AMs.
+The appearance of stable subgap states is of particular relevance because they signal unusual superconductivity protected by symmetry and topology \cite{KT2000,tanaka2012symmetry,sato2016,sato2017,Cayao2020odd,tanaka2024theory}.
+In this regard, altermagnetism has been shown to induce Bogoliubov-Fermi surfaces (BFSs), flat bands, and Andreev bound states (ABSs), all with direct ties to the altermagnetic and superconducting symmetries \cite{lu2025subgap,liu2025FFLOBFS}.
+While these ideas show the potential of AMs for topological superconducting phases, the existing studies only addressed two-dimensional (2D) systems, leaving unexplored the large family of 3D AMs.
+One of the most interesting 3D systems is Sr$_2$RuO$_4$, which has very recently been predicted to host altermagnetic order \cite{Autieri25,Ramires2025} as a phase that coexists with a very likely 3D chiral $d$-wave superconductivity \cite{RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ} probed by nuclear magnetic resonance \cite{pustogow2019Nature,ishida2020JPSJ}.
+It is thus natural to wonder about the design and detection of higher-dimensional topological superconducting phases by exploiting the symmetry and topology of 3D superconducting AMs.